 TL;DR: It depends.
 Strava is Facebook for cyclists.
 Ride with GPS is the serious geogeek/cyclist’s companion.
 I keep both apps on my mobile device, but I use mostly Strava will be using exclusively Ride with GPS going forward.
 My decision was made easier by my friend Adena Schutzberg — a digital mapping (GIS) and endurance athlete veteran — who told me that her bike club, the Charles River Wheelmen, selected Ride with GPS as their route distribution tool.

-With the demise of Google My Tracks, I needed to select a replacement app with which to track and record my bike rides on my Android phone.
+With the demise of Google My Tracks, I needed to select an alternative — a replacement app with which to track and record my bike rides on my Android phone.
 (I briefly considered getting a dedicated bike computer (e.g., a Garmin), which many veteran cyclists swear by.
 But the thought of owning and charging and managing yet another device quickly rendered this option untenable.)